Online Human Resources Degrees

 Human Resources Career Outlook and Salary Information

 Human Resources is an essential department in any business.
 Due to this, the career outlook is typically positive across the board for those looking to enter this field.
-According to the , Human Resource Specialists can expect to see a 5% occupational growth between 2014 and 2024, which is on par with the national average.
-Additionally, human resource managers are projected to have a 9% growth during this same time frame – faster than the national average across all occupations!
+According to the BLS, Human Resource Specialists can expect to see a 7% occupational growth between 2019 and 2029, faster than the average for all occupations.
+Additionally, human resource managers are projected to have a 6% growth during this same time frame – which is also faster than the national average across all occupations.